cl-corca/NLP-study/week2/README.md

     This is a Sci/Tec news

-In theory, some articles written in Sci/Tec with some Golf or Tennis examples may show different results between LSTM and RNN.
+In theory, some articles written in Sci/Tec topic with Golf or Tennis examples later may show different results between LSTM and RNN.
-LSTM may show more accurate result since this kind of article is better to be classified as Sci/Tec than Sports.
+LSTM may show more accurate result as Sci/Tec while RNN show as Sports based only by examples.